DevExpress/testcafe/docs/articles/documentation/recipes/best-practices/best-practices.md

 });
 ```

 In this snippet, the `developerName` is initialized with the value of a Selector, but because of the `await` keyword, the value is calculated once and doesn't update.
-This disables the smart assertions query mechanism, which in this case leads to inconclusive results.
+This disables the smart assertions query mechanism and leads to inconclusive results.

-To avoid this, omit the `await` keyword:
+To enable the mechanism, omit the `await` keyword:

 ```js
 import { Selector } from 'testcafe';